jeffkitson-music/pygasc/README.md

 # pyGAScrypto
 Interoperabilty between Google Apps Script CryptoJS and Python cryptography.

-## About
+## :lock: About
 These scripts use the AES standard with PBKDF2 key derivation.
-While each script can encode and decode independently, the primary function is to provide interoperability between Python and CryptoJS in Google Apps Script (GAS)
+While each script can encode and decode in a self-contained manner, the primary function is to provide interoperable cryptography between Python and CryptoJS in Google Apps Script (GAS).

+:lock: Primary Uses:
+- :unlock: Encrypt in Python/Decrypt in Google Apps Script
+- :unlock: Encrypt in Google Apps Script/Decrypt in Python

-## Dependencies
+## :books: Dependencies
 **Python**

 - cryptography (pip install cryptography)